 2. Prohibiting the erection of signs in such numbers, sizes, designs, illumination, and locations as may create a hazard to pedestrians and motorists;

 3. Avoiding excessive conflicts from large or multiple signs, so that permitted signs provide adequate identification and direction while minimizing clutter, unsightliness, and confusion; and

 4. Establishing a process for the review and approval of sign permit applications to ensure that the constitutionally guaranteed right of free expression is protected.

 Any sign erected, altered, or maintained after the effective date of this Ordinance shall conform to ordinance regulations.

-The Township's Board of Supervisors has referred the proposed Sign Ordinance revisions to the Planning Commission for its Review, Comment, and Recommendation.
-The Planning Commission briefly reviewed the draft ordinance at its February 27, 2017 meeting, but were given until the March 27, 2017 meeting to complete a full discussion.
+The Township's Board of Supervisors had referred the proposed Sign Ordinance revisions to the Planning Commission for its review, comment, and recommendation.
+The Planning Commission briefly reviewed the draft ordinance at its February 27, 2017 meeting, and were given until the March 27, 2017 meeting to complete a full discussion.

-Once the Planning Commission has the opportunity to formally comment on the revisions, the Planning and Zoning staff will take its comments into consideration, present the draft ordinance with its changes to the Planning Commission, and ask its members to recommend approval to the Board of Supervisors.
-When the Supervisors are satisfied with the ordinance, they will authorize staff to advertise it, then hold a public hearing during which they will repeal the existing ordinance and enact the proposed ordinance.
+Once the Planning Commission had the opportunity to formally comment on the revisions, the Planning and Zoning staff took its comments into consideration, presented the draft ordinance with its changes to the Planning Commission, and asked its members to recommend approval to the Board of Supervisors.
+The Supervisors repealed the existing ordinance and enacted the proposed ordinance on June 5, and authorized a public hearing on the amendment at its Regular Meeting on June 19.

-The Township staff invite members of the public to review and comment on the proposed ordinance.
-Staff especially want to encourage members of the business community to review the Sign Ordinance and suggest any changes they believe would make it “business friendly."
-This is the first time since 2014 that the Sign Ordinance will be amended, Staff want to ensure they are covering the wide range of sign types and associated uses with this amendment.
+The Township staff invited members of the public to review and comment on the proposed revisions.
+Staff encouraged members of the business community to review the Sign Ordinance and suggest any changes they believe would make it “business friendly."
+As this is the first time since 2014 that the Sign Ordinance has been amended, staff wanted to ensure the amended ordinance covers the wide range of sign types and associated uses of signs and billboards.